Wrapped Everscale (WEVER) Market Capitalization Achieves $70.00 Million

 Wrapped Everscale Token Profile

-Wrapped Everscale launched on May 7th, 2020.
-Wrapped Everscale’s total supply is 2,106,830,693 tokens and its circulating supply is 1,792,785,658 tokens.
+Wrapped Everscale’s genesis date was May 7th, 2020.
+Wrapped Everscale’s total supply is 2,107,122,615 tokens and its circulating supply is 1,792,785,658 tokens.
 The Reddit community for Wrapped Everscale is https://reddit.com/r/everscale/ and the currency’s Github account can be viewed here.
 Wrapped Everscale’s official Twitter account is @everscale_net.
-The official website for Wrapped Everscale is everscale.network.
-The official message board for Wrapped Everscale is blog.everscale.network.
+Wrapped Everscale’s official message board is blog.everscale.network.
+Wrapped Everscale’s official website is everscale.network.

 Buying and Selling Wrapped Everscale

-It is usually not possible to buy alternative cryptocurrencies such as Wrapped Everscale directly using U.S. dollars.
-Investors seeking to acquire Wrapped Everscale should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Everscale using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Wrapped Everscale directly using U.S. dollars.
+Investors seeking to trade Wrapped Everscale should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Wrapped Everscale using one of the aforementioned exchanges.

 Receive News & Updates for Wrapped Everscale Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Everscale and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.